Explorify at home: Human body

 These images show healthy snacks that athletes might eat at different times.

 Hands-on activity: What would make a healthy breakfast?
-Research some different recipes and try something new.
-We like this muffin recipe.
+Research some different recipes and try something new – perhaps adapt this muffin recipe that we like the look of.

 First, take a close-up look at the image.